 Equally awe inspiring is our journey the following day, up the Chagres River, passing ousted dictator Manuel Noriega’s barbed wire encased compound, a stark reminder of Panama’s corrupt past.
 From it’s stunning seat on the banks of the river in the middle of the jungle, the Gamboa Rainforest Resort is charming because of its dedicated local staff and stunning wildlife.
 The resort is a former grand dame hotel a bit past its prime, but rooms are clean and tidy, and the tours offered really get you into the local area.
 At $100+ per night for a river view, you really can’t complain.
 Be prepared to see and hear wildlife while walking the open air hallways of the resort.
 For a real treat, stay up late or rise early, sip your coffee on the balcony and just listen to the sounds of the jungle.

 The adventure continues in the Bocas del Toro archipelago, on the Caribbean border of Costa Rica.
 Unless you’ve visited Bocas (as the locals call it), it’s difficult to explain the pull these islands leave on visitors.
 They’re captivating in so many ways – from their biodiversity, beauty and rich ethnic culture – to laid back luxury.
-After an interesting flight with Air Panama, we touch down in Bocas Town, just long enough to make a run to the tiny grocery store for provisions.
+We touch down in Bocas Town, just long enough to make a run to the tiny grocery store for provisions.
 They’re quickly loaded, along with our luggage, into a small dugout boat with a huge outboard motor.
 We’re whisked across a sparkling bay, passing reefs packed with bright coral and iridescent fish emerging from the depths like fireflies, sneaking across the ocean.

 Skyscrapers, indigenous tribes, ocean adventures and lush rainforests live together in present day Panama.
 The best way to describe a vacation here is that it makes you curious – Panama slowly reveals its secrets, day by day, weaving the narrative on its own time.
 It shows you what its made of, then invites you back for more.

-Local Taxis are not well regulated – and allowed to pick up other passengers at their discretion, while you’re on the way to your destination.
+Local Taxis are not well regulated, and allowed to pick up other passengers at their discretion – while you’re on the way to your destination.
 Not only is this highly inconvenient, the taxis are tiny.
 Most drivers don’t speak English, and you’ll have to negotiate your rate with them directly.
-Car rental is not recommended – roads in the city center and the Canal Zone are well laid but can be snarled with traffic, and well populated with uninsured taxis.
+Car rental is not recommended – roads in the city center and the Canal Zone are well laid but can be snarled with traffic, and well populated with taxis.
 Roads outside of the city areas and through the countryside can be treacherous and not well marked.

 Uber operates seamlessly in Panama City and the Canal Zone.
 English speaking drivers whisk you away in newer vehicles, and double as tour guides with friendly smiles and local tips for hotspots and history.
 Just beware that if you order an Uber to take you further outside of the city, you will likely not be able to contact them to bring you back as Wifi and cell phone service are unreliable (at best) the further you get away from Panama City, so make arrangements with the driver in advance for your return trip.